gmc-code/PC-algorithms1/docs/pseudocode/case.rst

 Match-case
 --------------------------

+| Multiple cases can be used.
-| The general pattern in python is:
+| The simple pattern in python is:

 .. code-block::